jdtsmith/homebridge-denonmarantzavr/README.md

 where:

 - `name`: The name of the AVR to control.
-- `ip`: Its (fixed) IP address (try configuring in your router).
+- `ip`: Its (fixed) IP address (try configuring this in your router).
 - `model`  (Optional): Model name (defaults to "DENON-LIKE AVR").
 - `zones` (Optional): The number of zones to create HomeKit switches for.
 Defaults to 1 (main zone only).
 A maximum of 4 zones is supported (depending on AVR model).
 - `zonenames` (Optional): Names to give the zones, in order (main, Zone 2, Zone 3,...).
-If not passed Defaults to `name`, `name(Z2)`, etc.
+If not passed, defaults to `name`, `name(Z2)`, etc.

 ## How it works
 This plugin works by opening a persistent socket connection to port 23 (aka telnet port) on the AVR.
 Since any external changes to state will be reported over this connection, no polling is required.
 This makes status updates nearly instantaneous compared to other similar plugins.
+If the connection goes down (e.g. during a network failure), it will attempt to reconnect.

 ## Contributions